Tobyking13/Tobyking13/README.md

 Day to day that means writing C++ and QML, working on low-level areas like drivers and network protocols, and shipping features across multiple platforms.
 I also have a background in QA automation, which I carried into the engineering role.

-Before moving into C++, I taught myself web development and built a number of projects in JavaScript, React, Next.js, and Node.js — a few of which are pinned below.
+Before moving into C++, I taught myself web development and built a number of projects in JavaScript, React, Next.js, and Node.js.
+A few are pinned below.

 #